Skip to navigation Skip to content

 Where either the Newborn Child Declaration (FA081) or Medicare Enrolment Application (MS004) form is being actioned, and it is confirmed that the applicant (parent) is still enrolled on their parent's Medicare card and is not enrolled on any other cards:

-• Contact the applicant (parent) either by phone or face-to-face to obtain consent to transfer to a new or existing Medicare card (this could be the partner's card)
+• Contact the applicant (parent) either by phone or face to face to get consent to transfer to a new or existing Medicare card (this could be the partner's card)

 • If transferring to an existing card after receiving consent from the applicant, consent must be obtained from the other cardholder.
 Contact them by phone to obtain this